Natural language processing as a tool to explore the information in vast bodies of literature

 shows the recall and the precision of the extracted relationships according to their labeled status.
 For each category (negative, neutral, positive or study), the dark color represents the proportion of relationships correctly identified by the NLP algorithm.
 The faded color represents the relationships wrongly classified by the NLP or not found at all.
 Overall, most identified relationships belong to the “study” class.
 Note as well the larger amount of “positive” relationships compared to “negative” which may be a manifestation of some bias in reporting positive results or at least writing them as positive relationships.
 The precision of the NLP algorithm is rather high to identify “negative” (precision = 0.99) or “study” (precision = 1.00) classes.
 In terms of recall, the highest score is achieved for both “positive” and “study” categories.

 One of the first steps of evidence synthesis is to select documents relevant to a given topic.
 This document selection is usually manually done based on publication title and abstracts.
 Starting from a first set of documents, a topic model can be used and then further applied on newer publications to see if they could belong to the same topic.
 Another application of topic modeling is to visualize a pool of research themes within the same topic.
 In this work, topic modeling was applied to the Meta corpus which contains studies from meta-analysis related to water infiltration and agricultural management practices.
-Topic modeling helped to identify subtopics within this corpus (), often related to specific combinations of driver/variables ( and ).
+Topic modeling helped to identify subtopics within this corpus (Figure 6), often related to specific combinations of driver/variables (Figure 8 and Figure 10).
 Identifying topics and their frequency within the corpus can also give us information about knowledge gaps or areas less researched.

 The use of more advanced methods that convert sentences to vectors by the use of transformer networks (e.g. BERT, Koroteev (2021)) can help convert sentences into a numerical vector that carries information about the context of the sentence.
 Feeded to a deep learning algorithm, these could then provide a deeper understanding of the meaning of the sentence.
 However, to achieve this larger amount of labeled data will be needed.
 While a deep understanding of the sentence can certainly help in better classifying drivers/variables relationships, simple regular expressions have already proven to be useful to retrieve specific metadata.